DavidYQY/Make-trading-great-again-/docs/conclusion.md

 *
 {: toc}

-## Project Trajectory, Interpretation, and Conclusion
+## Project Trajectory, Interpretation

 With this project we set out hoping to extract information from Trump's tweets that are related to the movement of the financial market.
-Specifically, we extracted 20 key words that we think are important.
+Our project is divided into two parts: First, we try to predict the *direction* of the S&P500 Index, and second the actual *returns* of the Index.

+In the first part, we started off doing a sentiment analysis, extracting features such as positive and negative word counts in each tweet.
+We also referenced J.P.
+Morgan's Research report and extracted 20 key words that could be impactful on the market.
+The baseline models we used are Logistic Regression (with CV), KNN, and Random Forest.
+The result was better than we thought: all of the model achieved somewhere between 52-54% accuracy on the test set.
+Also surprising to us at first was that as the number of minutes ahead increases, our prediction accuracy increases on average.
+We also looked the feature importance in our baseline model and compared with those used in J.P.
+Morgan Research.

+Next, we employed Long Short-Term Memory (LSTM) model to

+## Conclusions

 ## Future Improvements